bright/bright-disputes/doc/README.md

 </center>

-We can check if the dispute result was set:
+Finally we can check the result of the dispute

 <center>